Skip to main content

 Logs

 All stdout and stderr outputs are redirected to the Docker logs.
-The logs can be fetched from the add-on page inside the Supervisor panel in Home Assistant.
+The logs can be fetched from the app page inside the Supervisor panel in Home Assistant.